 Charles has collected many books on the study, history and crafting of the Windsor chair.
 He has visited numerous museums that house collections of Windsor furniture, talked with many chairmakers as well as collectors of period American Furniture in an effort to study the construction methods, paint wear patterns, history and artistic lines of these early American treasures.

 Each year Early American Life invites the best artisans in America to be judged by leading museum curators and other experts to find the best craftwork made in traditional styles, materials, and methods for the Directory of Traditional American Crafts.
-We are delighted that our jurors selected Charles Boland as crafting some of America's best handwork in 2 categories; Windsor Furniture, and Miscellaneous for our 2011 Directory
+We are delighted that our jurors selected Charles Boland as crafting some of America's best handwork in 2 categories; Windsor Furniture, and Foral or Painted Furniture for the 2014 Directory

 Bench-Made Reproduction Windsor Chairs & Period Furniture